Today I will continue the series of articles on vitamins with another star: Vitamin A.

-- Problems in the digestive tract – in the absence of an optimal amount of vitamin A, the digestive tract is dry, the secretion of digestive juices being significantly reduced.
+- Problems in the digestive tract – in the absence of an optimal amount of this vitamin, the digestive tract is dry, the secretion of digestive juices being significantly reduced.
 This increases the risk of intestinal infections and diarrhea.

-● Aging skin appearance – Vitamin A deficiency causes the skin to dry out, which becomes tough and scaly.
+● Aging skin appearance – the deficiency of this vitamin causes the skin to dry out, which becomes tough and scaly.

-● Vitamin A deficiency during pregnancy – Severe vitamin A deficiency during pregnancy can lead to miscarriage.
+● Deficiencyof this vitamin during pregnancy – Severe vitamin A deficiency during pregnancy can lead to miscarriage.